Late folk songwriter Papa George to be honoured at virtual patois concert - Trinidad and Tobago Newsday

 She recalled how he commanded the Best Village stages and how often he was "chief, cook and bottlewasher."

-One of the local organisers of this year's International Creole Month (October) celebrations Michelle Mora-Foderingham recalled she was saddened that Matthews's death "was not national news."
+One of the local organisers of this year's International Creole Month (October) celebrations Michelle Mora-Foderinghman recalled she was saddened that Matthews's death "was not national news."

 A Facebook post by the Ministry of Sport and Community Development on August 16 said, "We are deeply saddened to learn of the passing of Carlton "Papa George" Matthews.